David Hemmings: Director

-Hemmings first turned to directing with Running Scared (1972), an adaptation of an American novel by Gregory Macdonald for which Hemmings also co-wrote the script, resetting the story from Harvard to Cambridge University.
+Hemmings first turned to directing with Running Scared (1972), an adaptation of an American novel by Gregory Mcdonald for which Hemmings also co-wrote the script, resetting the story from Harvard to Cambridge University.
 He directed the drama film The 14 (1973), which won the Silver Bear at the 23rd Berlin International Film Festival.

+Hemmings directed David Bowie and Marlene Dietrich in the drama film Schöner Gigolo, armer Gigolo (also known as Just a Gigolo) (1978).
+The film was poorly received, with Bowie describing it as "my 32 Elvis Presley films rolled into one".

+On David Bowie's Stage tour in 1978 Hemmings filmed two of the three concerts at the Earls Court Arena in London on 30 June and 1 July.
+The rough cut was shown to Bowie, who didn't like it and the footage is since then unpublished.

 Later, after relocating to Hollywood, he directed a number of television films and series episodes.

 Character actor

-From this point on, Hemmings was really a supporting actor.
+From the mid-1970s on, Hemmings's acting work was mainly in supporting roles.
 In 1977 he appeared as Eddy in the film Islands in the Stream, an adaptation of Hemingway's novel of the same name, starring George C Scott.

-He had support roles in The Squeeze (1977), The Prince and the Pauper (1977), The Heroin Busters (1977), The Disappearance (1977), Squadra antitruffa (1977), Blood Relatives (1978) and Power Play (1978).
+He also had support roles in The Squeeze (1977), The Prince and the Pauper (1977), The Heroin Busters (1977), The Disappearance (1977), Swindle (1977), Blood Relatives (1978), Power Play (1978) and Murder by Decree (1979).
+He also returned to television in 1978 with a film for Granada TV directed by Ken Russell and written by Melvyn Bragg: The Rime of the Ancient Mariner, about Samuel Taylor Coleridge (played by Hemmings), was the second of two films in the Clouds of Glory series about poets.

-Hemmings directed David Bowie and Marlene Dietrich in the drama film Schöner Gigolo, armer Gigolo (also known as Just a Gigolo) (1978).
-The film was poorly received, with Bowie describing it as "my 32 Elvis Presley films rolled into one".

-He had a support role in Murder by Decree (1979).

 Australia and New Zealand

-Hemmings received an offer to play a supporting role in an Australian vampire film, Thirst.
-He starred in a TV film, Charlie Muffin then returned to Australia to feature in Harlequin.
+In 1979, Hemmings received an offer to play a supporting role in an Australian vampire film, Thirst.
+He starred in a TV film, Charlie Muffin then returned to Australia to feature in Harlequin (1980).

-Hemmings then received an offer from Ginnane to direct the Australian horror film The Survivor, based on James Herbert's 1976 novel of the same name, starring Robert Powell and Jenny Agutter.
+Hemmings then received an offer from Antony I. Ginnane to direct the Australian horror film The Survivor (1981), based on James Herbert's 1976 novel of the same name, starring Robert Powell and Jenny Agutter.
 Hemmings directed Race for the Yankee Zephyr shot in New Zealand.

-While in New Zealand Hemmings played roles in Prisoners and Beyond Reasonable Doubt.
+While in New Zealand Hemmings played roles in Prisoners (1981) and Beyond Reasonable Doubt (1982).